kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 Again, framework knowledge sits on top of technology knowledge rather than replacing it.

-## Dependency Injection Uses Ordinary Java Relationships
+## Dependency Injection Uses Ordinary Java Relationships { #dependency-injection-uses }

 Dependency injection is one area where frameworks often create a strong second programming model.